Teachable moments at Thanksgiving

 Turkey time is right around the corner.
-How will you keep your kindergartner occupied while you prepare your family’s feast?
+How will you keep your little ones occupied while you prepare your family’s feast?
 Hand them off to a relative?
 Nice try.
 There’s a bounty of teachable moments to be seized while shopping for and preparing this year’s feast.
-So loosen up on the reigns and let your child join in the fun.
+So loosen up on the reins and let your child join in the fun.

 I know what you’re thinking, “I can do everything faster myself."
 While this may be true, your child would miss out on learning opportunities as well as quality time spent with you.
 And that’s really what the holidays are about, am I right?

 Here are a few teachable moments to take advantage of the holiday.